awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

-..
-Copyright 2010-2018 Amazon.com, Inc. or its affiliates.
-All Rights Reserved.

-   This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (the "License").
-You may not use this file except in compliance with the License.
-A copy of the License is located at http://creativecommons.org/licenses/by-nc-sa/4.0/.

-   This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.

 .. _add-aws-mobile-push-notifications:

 ##############################################################
 Add Push Notifications to Your Mobile App with Amazon Pinpoint
 ##############################################################

 .. meta::
    :description: Integrate AWS Push Notifications into your mobile app.